Common Causes of Pool Water Loss and How to Solve Them

 If you find a leak

-Depending on where the leak is you may be able to get away with a simple fix by using specialist leak sealing products which you can use without the need to drain the pool.
-There are a few leak-sealing products available, none of which I can recommend (as fortunately, I haven’t had a leak yet) but they seem to have some good reviews.
+Depending on where the leak is, you may be able to get away with a simple fix by using specialist leak-sealing products, which you can use without draining the pool.
+There are a few leak-sealing products available, none of which I can recommend (as, fortunately, I haven’t had a leak yet), but they seem to have some good reviews.

 If you find the pool losing water around a skimmer housing or a pool return you may be able to just lower the water level below that level then remove and reseal that particular fitting.